Writing a Good CV

-If you like the CV advice we suggest here, please download our CV template.
-You can complete it at your leisure and email it to us when you are happy with it.
+If you like the CV advice we suggest here, please download our 2020 Maxim CV template as a suggested layout and checklist of sections to include.
+You can complete it at your leisure and submit it to us via the Maxim Recruitment website when you are happy with it.

 What is the Best Order for a Good Construction CV?

-We believe that most constuction employers prefer the following order of CV content:
+We believe that most construction employers prefer the following order of CV content: